nickmza/nickmza.github.io/source/_posts/Apache-Camel.md

 The Producer Template is used to inject messages into a route.

 ## Changing the entry-point
-In the route above the entry-point for the Route is a message queue.
+In the Route defined above the entry-point is a message queue.
 In order to make testing simpler we would want to be able to submit messages directly into the Route rather than having to queue a message.
 This can be done by instructing Camel to replace parts of the Route for the duration of the tests.
 For example:

 {% codeblock lang:java %}
     AdviceWith.adviceWith(camelContext,